timklapdor/csulx/_strategies/Contextualising-Discussions-with-Video.md

 #### Implementation

-Media services recorded Rod in a studio and then the videos were uploaded to youtube.
+Media services recorded Rod in a studio and then the videos were uploaded to YouTube.

 ![Screenshot from one of Rod's videos](../images/practices/Contextualising-Discussions-1.png){: .u-full-width}